pedrofariacomposer/pedrofariacomposer.github.io/bio.md

 ### academic stuff

-i have a bachelor's degree in mathematics from rio de janeiro state university (uerj, 2013), and a master's degree from rio de janeiro federal university (ufrj, 2022), where i studied under prof. liduino pitombeira.
+i have a bachelor's degree in mathematics from rio de janeiro state university (uerj, 2013), and a master's degree in music from rio de janeiro federal university (ufrj, 2022), where i studied under prof. liduino pitombeira.

 also i've studied with arthur kampela and wladimir tourinho.